Confidaunt/quartz_NystarRetired/content/People/The Shadow.md

 Cause: None
 draft: false
 ---
-Summary: Mentioned by Kirby as the Leader of the Thieves Guild.
+Mentioned by Kirby as the Leader of the Thieves Guild.

-Appearance:

-First Met:

-Last Met: